-- (a) Water ponding in the trench shall be prevented by means such as pumping and fluming. - (b) Discharge of sediment laden water shall be to a location approved by Wellington Water where it may enter water may need approval from GWRC or Wellington Water. - This may be to the sewer network, or other approved location only Refer to the regional plan for rules regarding discharges to land where it cannot enter water (including groundwater in an aquifer protection area), or to water, or to the stormwater network.
-Discharges may require a resource consent from GWRC or written approval from Wellington Water. - Under no circumstances shall sewage be diverted to the stormwater system or be in a water supply trench Discharge to the wastewater network needs written approval from Wellington Water and may also need a trade waste consent. - (c) When working in the road reserve: - The stormwater network shall be maintained and operated in accordance with the requirements of the National Code of Practice for Utility Operators' Access to Transport Corridors (NCOPUATTC). - (ii) The requirements under Section 5.3.2, Pollution Control, of the NCOPUATTC shall be complied with at all times.
+- (a) Water ponding in the trench shall be prevented by means such as pumping and fluming. - (b) Discharge of sediment laden water where it may enter water may need approval from GWRC or Wellington Water. - (i) Refer to the regional plan for rules regarding discharges to land where it cannot enter water (including groundwater in an aquifer protection area), or to water, or to the stormwater network.
+Discharges may require a resource consent from GWRC or written approval from Wellington Water. - (ii) Discharge to the wastewater network needs written approval from Wellington Water and may also need a trade waste consent. - (c) When working in the road reserve: - (i) The stormwater network shall be maintained and operated in accordance with the requirements of the NCOPUATTC. - (ii) The requirements of the NCOPUATTC shall be complied with at all times.